miguelcastillo1185-cyber/SQL--Project-Amazon-Data-Analysis-/README.md

  Dataset
 The dataset contains :
-- Orders
+ Orders
-- Customers
+ Customers
-- Products
+Products
-- Sales and profit data
+ Sales and profit data
-- geographic information
+ geographic information
-- sales metrics
+sales metrics

 Tools Used
-- SQL (SQLite / Deaver)
+SQL
-- Google Sheets
+ Google Sheets

  data preparation:

 To make this project easier, we took the original data and separated it into the following tables :

-- Orders
+ Orders
-- Customers
+ Customers
-- Products
+Products
-- Sales and profit data
+ Sales and profit data

 we connected them using primary and foreign keys to create a relational database that allows for more complex analysis